 - ¼ cup flaxseed

-- 1 cup dried fruit (I used dates, cranberries, and apricots)
+- ½ cup dried fruit (I used dates and cranberries)

 - ⅓ cup nuts (I used walnuts and almonds)

 - 2 cups dairy or dairy alternative (I used Silk Coconut Milk)

 - ⅓-1/2 cup unsweetened apple juice (add less for thicker consistency and more for soupier consistency)

 - 1 tsp honey (optional for added sweetness)

 - In a large bowl, mix together oats, bran, and flaxseed.

 - Add dried fruit, nuts, and cinnamon to mixture.

 - Pour milk into the mixture and stir.
 Cover bowl with plastic wrap and place in fridge for at least four hours, but ideally overnight.